ChristopheCIATTI/popUp/README.md

 ## How to use :
-this package include the javascript and html of the style for popup-event, is a possible of custom popup-event
+this package include the javascript and html of the style for popUp, is a possible of custom popUP

 ## Code example
 ```js